-At this point, we’re going to wade into some of the details gleaned from all the GTA 6 leaks.
 If you don’t want to be spoiled at all before the game’s first trailer drop, I’d encourage you to close this piece now and go about your day.
 Here, I’ll even drop a spoiler alert in to really hammer it home.

 Which city is GTA 6 set in?

 The next Grand Theft Auto game will be set in Vice City, Leonida, which is the series’ take on Miami, Florida.
 And based on what’s been seen, it might have a pretty big map, too.

 How do we know this?
 Well, the trailer makes it very clear with a full frame of Hollywood style letters spelling VICE backlit by the sun.

 Grand Theft Auto most recently went back to Vice City with the PlayStation Portable title Grand Theft Auto: Vice City Stories, which was based on the map as it existed in the ‘80s-themed Grand Theft Auto: Vice City, which starred the late, great Ray Liotta as Tommy Vercetti.

 You should not, however, expect these maps to be identical.
 For one, the old-school Vice City layout was limited by what was possible on the PlayStation 2 and PSP, and starting with Grand Theft Auto IV, the series moved onto a different universe entirely, one that keeps the location names but features different characters and historical events.